mmadrz/PaRaVis/README.md

 In Jupyter Notebook or Jupyter Lab you can import different modules of _PaRaVis_ as follows:

+**Note:** If you are using Jupyter Notebook Version 7 and above, you might encounter compatibility issues, as it has undergone changes that break backward compatibility.
+In such cases, it is recommended to use [nbclassic](https://github.com/jupyter/nbclassic) instead of Jupyter Notebook.

 |Module| Import Statement| Description|
 |------------------------------|---------------------------------|-------------------------------------|
 | Vegetation Index Analysis| ```from paravis import Indices```| Calculate and visually represent vegetation indices.|